Always patch, but test first

 It is important to note that not everyone within a department should be in the same ring, because if an error occurs the entire team is paralyzed.
 For example, if the entire accounting department is in the key user group and the update results in a BSOD, the entire department does down.
 This has a domino effect across the company as billing, payments and other critical functions are affected.

-Optimizing patch management with baramundi
+Optimizing update management with baramundi

 Updates can be very large, so it’s important to know from which sources they’ll be deployed and whether or not WSUS is used as a local update repository.
 Devices that are rarely accessible via the internal network should obtain patches directly from Microsoft’s servers.
 This reduces the load on VPN connection to the corporate network and saves a lot of bandwidth.